kiml42/SpaceCombatSimulation/README.md

 TODO:
     Priority:
+        Objects know their types - target picker with allowed types and preferred types.
         Handle very high speed collisions -sort of done. new idea Projectiles cast a ray from previous position to current position jump to location of a hit, forcing a physics collision.
                 This works but is damn heavy